next-raise/home/index.md

 ## Welcome to the Next Raise pledge

-🛠  Disclaimer: This whole thing is in a super early stage, you can help if you'd like.
+🛠  **Disclaimer**: This whole thing is in a super early stage, you can help if you'd like.

 ### What is the pledge

-Just a promise that we will donate the amount of our next salary raise in the first month after we get the raise.
+🤝  Just a promise that we will donate the amount of our next salary raise in the first month after we get the raise.
 That's all.

 ```markdown
 Based on an example